-- Deliver a priority-setting workshop with government stakeholders at national and/or regional level to identify priority topics for research grants, including arranging logistics and local travel, invitations, developing the agenda and facilitation, recording minutes and preparing reports of the workshop. - Develop and issue a call for expressions of interest, based on the priorities identified, for in-country teams led by health system decision-makers.
-Arrange transparent review and selection of proposals for funding support. - Make subgrants to the selected research teams for undertaking the research. - Deliver a protocol development workshop to assist selected research teams in developing sound IR protocols.
-This includes arranging logistics and local travel, sending invitations, developing the agenda and facilitation, recording minutes and preparing reports of the workshop. - Facilitate submission to local IRBs for ethical clearance. - Provide technical assistance to research teams and quality assurance throughout the IR life cycle - from protocol development to data collection and analysis, write up, dissemination and utilization of research findings. - Monitor the implementation of research grants ensuring timely deliverables.
-Make regular progress reports to the Alliance Secretariat on process, outcomes, challenges and recommendations for improvements. - Support research teams to translate research findings into a project report, recommendations, policy briefs and presentations. - Deliver at least one dissemination workshop focused on utilization of the research findings by government stakeholders, including arranging logistics and local travel, invitations, developing the agenda and facilitation, recording minutes and preparing reports of the workshops.
+- Develop and issue a call for expressions of interest based on the priorities identified, for in-country teams that include both researchers and decision-makers.
+Arrange transparent review and selection of proposals for funding support. - Make sub-grants to the selected research teams for undertaking the research. - Deliver a protocol development workshop to assist selected research teams in developing protocols.
+This includes arranging logistics and local travel, invitations, developing the agenda and facilitation, recording minutes and preparing reports of the workshop. - Facilitate submission to local IRBs for ethical clearance. - Provide, with overall guidance from the Alliance Secretariat, technical assistance to research teams and quality assurance throughout the life cycle, from protocol development to data collection and analysis, to write up, to dissemination and utilization of research findings. - Monitor the implementation of research grants ensuring timely deliverables. - Support research teams to translate research findings into a project report, recommendations, policy briefs and presentations. - Deliver a dissemination workshop focused on utilization of the research findings by government stakeholders, including arranging logistics and local travel, invitations, developing the agenda and facilitation, recording minutes and preparing reports of the workshops.